Residence Halls & Eastview Terrace

 - All memo boards, pictures, signs, and posters must be unframed.

-- Nonflammable materials should be used whenever possible.
+- Use nonflammable materials whenever possible.

 - In buildings/rooms where a room sign with white/cork board is provided, decorations are limited to static cling items.

-- Decorations may only be on the inside window side.
+- Decorate only the inside window side.

 - For emergency reasons, such as in the case of a fire, one-half of the total window space must be transparent.